aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 11. Check Length

-n this example we are checking if the number of characters of the values in the column `id` are equal to the `required_length`.
+In this example we are checking if the number of characters of the values in the column `id` are equal to the `required_length`.

 We provide a dummy dataframe with column name "id"